RichardBean/k4testing/README.md

-# Kryptos K4 testing by Monte Carlo sampling.
+# Kryptos K4 testing by Monte Carlo sampling

 ## Callimahos and Lewis